 Who are we?

-We always encouraged debate, eager to enthuse and challenge, and move the agenda forward.
+New Adventures always encouraged debate, with a goal to enthuse and challenge and move the agenda forward.
 We attracted world-renowned speakers like Jessica Hische, Jason Santa Maria, Dan Mall, Mark Boulton, and also introduced new voices.
 What happened in the hall spread far and wide, kickstarting new thinking.
 Our audience grew more diverse each year, with the attendees representing a broad mix of professions.

 By holding our events in Nottingham, central UK, we gave many their first chance to attend a big conference without the expense of a few days in London or Brighton.
 Attendees came from far and wide, and many took NA to their hearts, considering it the best event they ever attended.

-We thought the 2013 event would be our last, and for five years nothing happened.
-Still, wherever we went folks kept asking when, not if, we would bring back New Adventures.
-Eventually, we caved in.
+We intended the 2013 event to be our last, and went on a five-year hiatus, quitting at the top just like our favourite bands.
+However, wherever we went folks kept asking when we'd bring back New Adventures.
+Eventually — perhaps inevitably — we caved in.

-So, just like (some of) our favourite bands, we’ve reformed.
-And we’re focused.
-The time is right to explore an uncertain future together.
+So, just like (some of) those favourite bands, we’ve reformed, and we’re focused.
+It all begins with another conference because the time is right to explore an uncertain future together.
 Tools, frameworks, automation: what value do they offer, and how will they alter the way digital experiences form?
-Will you be essential or expendable?
+Will we be essential or expendable?
 Did design sleep in while everyone else got busy defining a new rulebook for our industry?

-Let's talk about designing smarter and explore ways to navigate a shifting landscape.
-Let's consider labour and ethics, education and inclusivity, the disappearance of weirdness and fun.
-Let's reconvene, recalibrate, and re-energise digital design.
+We'll talk about designing smarter and explore ways to navigate a shifting landscape.
+We'll consider labour and ethics, education and inclusivity, the disappearance of weirdness and fun.
+We'll reconvene, recalibrate, and re-energise digital design.